wgottwalt/gnu_modula2_playground/README.md

    especially if combined with wrappers around libs (libc.def).
 5. Do not use SHORTREAL (aka float) with the c-runtime wrapped printf function and the %f placeholder.
 In C %f is meant for doubles but also works with floats.
 This is not true for Modula-2.
-Here every variable assigned to the %s placeholder is always interpreted as double, producing really odd output.
+Here every variable assigned to the %f placeholder is always interpreted as double, producing really odd output.
 6. If you can use the c-runtime (libc.def), do so and avoid Modula-2 lib functions.
 They are slow, really really horrible slow.